MailTape/MailTape-v1/_posts/2020-06-14-Klo-Pelgag.md

 # MailTape's selection

-## Klô Pelgag – J'aurai les cheveux longs
+## Klô Pelgag – Umami
-Marion: **"**Delving into the archives, ‘Return To Jeka’ brings together eight previously unreleased works recorded between 1983 and 1985.
-Michal's tunes have a hazy fidelity, flitting nimbly between electronics and layers of hand drums.**"**
+Marion: **"**When I first heard this song during the lockdown, I knew right away that it was a perfect timing.
+It combines innocence and melancholy at the same time, making it the perfect hymn to the present revival of freedom.**"**

 ## Aidan Knight – Sixteen Staires
-Marion: **"**The electroacoustic duo of guitarist Kallie Lampel and cellist Steve Goodwin (aka Skeleton Zoo) combine hypnotic guitar loops, electroacoustic sounds and shimmering electronics to create a somewhat hazy, rusty and cinematic sound.
-Transportive.**"**
+Marion: **"**Aidan Knight will be back very soon with a new album and that's a really good news.
+This first song full of memories promises the perfect smooth atmospheres for the future.**"**

 ## Justice Der – Age of Consent
-Marion: **"**A peaceful and almost pastoral homage to Albert Ayler, originally composed by a master from the first generation of the AACM, Leroy Jenkins.**"**
+Marion: **"**A peaceful tribute to New Order, whose melodies never stop being actual for the new generation.**"**

 ## The Districts – Velour and Velcro
-Marion: **"**Anarchist Mountains is a duet project between Jordan Christoff & Stefan Christoff.
-Devoid of computer sounds, screens or presets, their meditative and ambient palette of sounds uses only synthesizers, organ, various hardware effects and field recordings.**"**
+Marion: **"**The rock band puts down their guitars for a sensitive acoustic adaptation of their song.
+The best way to appreciate the sense of melody and the elegance of Rob Grote's voice.**"**

 <p id="outroduction">That's it for this morning!
-As always, thank you so much for joining us.
-Much love to Michal Turtle for his Sunday selections, and to [Thibault Daumain](http://thibaultdaumain.fr/) for this episode's brilliant illustration.</p>
+Thank you so much for joining us.
+Much love to Klô Pelgag for her selection, and to [Thibault Daumain](http://thibaultdaumain.fr/) for this episode's brilliant illustration.</p>